GoogleCloudPlatform/community/tutorials/index.md

 and tunnel.

-**Important:** Throughout these procedures, you assign names to entities like the VPC network and subnet, IP address, and so on.
+**Important:** Throughout these procedures, you assign names to entities like the VPC network and subnet, and IP address.
 Each time you assign a name, make a note of it, because you often need to use those names in later procedures.